-The Malloredus with Cod Sauce are much appreciated in the family.
-In this recipe, I tried to combine Genoese flavors using cod and pine nuts together with a typical Sardinian shell-shaped pasta with ridges, named after its rounded shape reminiscent of small calves, called “malloreddus” in dialect.
+The Malloreddus with cod sauce are highly appreciated by the family.
+In this recipe, I tried to combine Genoese flavors using cod and pine nuts together with a typical Sardinian pasta shaped like a long ridged shell, which owes its name to its particular bulging shape that, in the imagination of shepherds, resembled that of small calves, “malloreddus” in dialect.

 - Difficulty: Easy